Planning Your Trip

 Vaccinations

 It is recommended that you consult your doctor for recommendations regarding vaccinations when travelling to Southern Africa.
 Some of the projects do recommend specific vaccinations such as tetanus.
-However, the WHO (World Health Organisation) does not require any vaccinations to prior to traveling to Southern Africa (apart from Yellow fever).
+In order to find out more, pay good attention to our health section, detailed in each of our pdf descriptions.

 Travel insurance